balapitchuka/software_configuration/python.md

 pyenv is a mature tool for installing and managing multiple Python versions

-**Note**
+**Important**
 Linux based OS comes with default python installed based on type/distribution of OS
-  - If you want to install other versions use pyenv to manage them all
++ If you want to install other versions use pyenv to manage them all

-Install and configure pyenv
+### pyenv installation and setup

+### pyenv commands

 List all the python versions and virtualenv present
 ```